 #2 Parenzana cycle path

-The cycle path begins in Trieste, then after leaving Italy it crosses through Slovenia all the way to Croatia.
+The cycle path begins in Trieste, then after leaving Italy, it crosses through Slovenia to Croatia.
 On the Istrian peninsula, you can see the view of small fishing villages, visit small towns with historical heritage and see the vineyards of Istrian wine.
 The cycle path passes through the following interesting locations:

-• Trieste – old town, promenade, and castle
+• Trieste – the old town, the promenade, and the castle

 • Istrian Hills – villages on top of the hill and vineyards